evenfound/documentation/README.md

 The node service that performs the network's needs as effectively as it can, and which thus supports its stability and productivity, factoring in its steadily rising ranking (see above) is ranked in the first lines in the mailing list.
 Correspondingly, using the same algorithm, this service forms its own mailing list, the top of which includes services that are equally effective.
 Thus, since the ranking is changeable, the network dynamically forms a virtual subnetwork of effective services, on the basis of whose votes quicker virtual voting can be constructed.
 The key word here is **_dynamic_**.
 The network for preventing the monopolisation of consensus should automatically control the balance of the participants of leader subnetworks.

-## 1.3 The algorithm for the ranking calculation and a few simple formulae.
+## 1.3 The algorithm for the ranking calculation and a few simple formulae

 The algorithm for the ranking calculation has a synthetic character and its main purpose is the dynamic ranking calculation of the node service with a simultaneous compensating this calculation under technical and information indicators.